petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-up-warehouses.md

 # Setting Up Warehouses

 Warehouses represent physical locations where you store product inventory.
 To activate a warehouse, you must set its geolocation.
-The Fedex shipping method uses the geolocation to calculate shipping costs.
+The Fedex shipping method uses this geolocation to calculate shipping costs.
 Read [Using the Fedex Shipping Method](../store-management/configuring-shipping-methods/using-the-fedex-shipping-method.md) for more information.

-You can serve a single channel with multiple warehouses or use a single warehouse to serve multiple channels.
+You can use a single warehouse to serve multiple channels or serve a single channel with multiple warehouses.
 When using the *Minium* or *Speedwell* accelerators, three sample warehouses serve one channel.

 ```{note}
 Before creating a warehouse, you must enable the applicable country and region of the warehouse.
 See [Adding Regions](../store-management/adding-regions.md) for more information.